encircled/Joiner/README.md

 ## Kotlin API showcase

-With Kotlin, it is possible to introduce even more fluent API.
-It supports the same set of features and brings better core read-ability.
-Kotlin query builder is 100% compatible with existing java `Joiner` class and spring data repositories.
+With Kotlin, it’s possible to introduce an even more fluent API.
+It supports the same set of features while offering improved readability.
+The Kotlin query builder is fully compatible with the existing Java `Joiner` class and Spring Data repositories.

-This example demonstrates different ways of making a join:
+This example demonstrates various ways to perform a join:

 ```kotlin
 import some.model.QUser.user